informXR/iXRLibForUnity/README.md

 **Note:** For all "Complete" events, the duration is automatically calculated if the corresponding "Start" event was recorded with the same name.

 ### Log Methods
+The Log Methods provide straightforward logging functionality, similar to syslogs.
+These functions are available to developers by default, even across enterprise users, allowing for consistent and accessible logging across different deployment scenarios.

 #### Log
 ```csharp